geoserver/geoserver/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Confirm you have read the [contribution guidelines](https://github.com/geoserver/geoserver/blob/master/CONTRIBUTING.md)
 - [ ] You have sent a Contribution Licence Agreement (CLA) as necessary (not required for small changes, e.g., fixing typos in documentation)
+- [ ] Make sure the first PR targets the master branch, eventual backports will be managed later.
+This can be ignored if the PR is fixing an issue that only happens in a specific branch, but not in newer ones.

-The following are required only for core and extension modules, while they are welcomed, but not required, for community modules:
+The following are required only for core and extension modules (they are welcomed, but not required, for community modules):
 - [ ] There is a ticket in Jira describing the issue/improvement/feature (a notable exemptions is, changes not visible to end users)
 - [ ] PR for bug fixes and small new features are presented as a single commit
 - [ ] Commit message must be in the form "[GEOS-XYZW] Title of the Jira ticket" (export to XML in Jira generates the message in this exact form)